 Search growth for "SaaS" since 2017.

 Today, many companies have their entire IT infrastructure on the public cloud.

 In fact, 59% of tech executives said that they expect most or all of their IT environment to be in the cloud next year.

-And ICD predicts that, in 2021, 80% of enterprises will switch to a cloud-based IT infrastructure twice as fast as they did before COVID-19.
+And ICD predicted that in 2021, 80% of enterprises would switch to a cloud-based IT infrastructure twice as fast as they did before COVID-19.